rich-context-competition/rich-context-book-2019/combined_chapters/chapter09_refs.md

 problem in the domain of information retrieval from scientific articles.
-Gupta et al. [@gupta2011analyzing] devised a method, based on applying semantic extraction patterns to the dependency trees of sentences in an article’s abstract, for characterizing a research work in terms of its focus, application domain and techniques used.
+Gupta et al. [@gupta2011analyzing] devised a method, based on applying semantic extraction patterns to the dependency trees of sentences in an article's abstract, for characterizing a research work in terms of its focus, application domain and techniques used.
 Mahata et al. [@mahata2018key2vec] proposed an approach to process text documents for training phrase embeddings in order to thematically represent